odoo/documentation/content/developer/tutorials/discover_js_framework/02_web_framework.rst

 2. Add some buttons for quick navigation
 ========================================

-Bafien Carpink want buttons for easy access to common views in Odoo.
-In order to do that, you will need to use the action service.
+Let us now use the action service for an easy access to the common views in Odoo.

-:ref:`Services <frontend/services>` is a notion defined by the Odoo JavaScript framework, it is a persistent piece of code that exports state and/or functions.
-Each service can depend on other services, and components can import a service with the `useService()` hooks.
+:ref:`Services <frontend/services>` is a notion defined by the Odoo JavaScript framework; it is a persistent piece of code that exports a state and/or functions.
+Each service can depend on other services, and components can import a service with the `useService()` hook.

 .. example::